ageron/aoc2022-rust/README.md

 I mostly do AoC puzzles for fun, generally coding in Python, but I've also found that it's a great way to get some experience with other programming languages, such as Julia or Rust.

-In this repository, I plan to solve all [AoC 2022](https://adventofcode.com/2022) puzzles using Rust.
+This repository contains all my solutions to the [AoC 2022](https://adventofcode.com/2022) puzzles using Rust.

 As I'm still learning Rust, the code may not always be as simple or idiomatic as it could be.
 If you have suggestions for things I could improve, please don't hesitate to file an issue or submit a PR.
 Thanks!